Sample Essay on Irish Government initiative in Child Safety

 It forces the internet and social media companies to regulate the content they facilitate.

-The sort of “harmful content” that social media company will be required to remove includes :
+The sort of “harmful content” that social media companies will be required to remove includes :

 Serious cyberbullying includes content that is threatening, intimidating, harassing, and humiliating.